-Some have asked us to compare the VLINGO/PLATFORM and specific components, such as VLINGO/ACTORS, with other frameworks and toolkits.
+Some have asked us to compare the VLINGO/PLATFORM and specific components, such as VLINGO/ACTORS, with frameworks and toolkits offered by various vendors.
 This is the wrong question because it assumes that our platform is founded on the same motivations as those frameworks and toolkits.
 The point is, the design of our platform has unique motivations not found in general architecture and programming tools.
 Our platform starts from completely different first principles.
 Thus, don't expect us to provide a checklist of feature comparisons, because our checklist would look far different from those that others would produce.
 Our comparison to the frameworks and toolkits would be unfair to those because we have such unique motivations and they could never align (unless, of course, they would make big changes and copycat).

 To understand the VLINGO/PLATFORM, you must start from different first principles.